apache/kudu/examples/python/basic-python-example/README.md

 limitations under the License.
 -->

-# Basic Kudu-Python example
+# Basic Kudu-Python examples
-This is a very basic example of usage for the Kudu Python client.
+This directory contains basic examples of usage for the Kudu Python client.
-It demonstrates much of the standard capabilities within the client.
+These examples demonstrate the standard capabilities within the client:

+- **basic_example.py**: Basic CRUD operations (create, read, update, delete)
+- **non_unique_primary_key.py**: Working with non-unique primary keys and auto-incrementing columns
+- **array_example.py**: Using array data types with insert, scan, update, and delete operations

 ## To install the Python client